 Bierut, Michael; William Drenttel and Steven Heller, Looking Closer (Vol. IV), Allworth Press, New York, 2002.

 Janoff, Barbara and Ruth Cash-Smith, The Graphic Designer's Guide to Better Business Writing, Allworth Press, New York, 2007.

-Required and Suggested:
+Suggested:

 This is an exciting time for design writing.
 In the last two decades graphic design has emerged as a field worthy of critical thought and historical exploration.
-While not every practitioner need be a scholar, a life-long examination of design through reading and writing can enrich a designer's work and life.
-And, clear written and spoken communication wins clients, leads to promotions and can enhance a designer's profile in the broader professional community.
+While not every practitioner need be a scholar, a life-long examination of design through reading and writing can enrich a designer's work; and clear written and spoken communication wins clients, leads to promotions and can enhance a designer's profile in the broader professional community.
 The following books and web sites are recommended, both for this semester and in the years ahead.
-In order to keep the class topical, there will also be reading assignments from the web sites mentioned below.